Theragatha - The Verses of the Senior Monks

 169The barber approached

-To shave my head.
+to shave my head.

 I picked up a mirror

-170My body looked vacant;
+170My body appeared hollow;

 My fancy hairdo has been cut off:

-Puṇṇamāsa
+Puṇṇamāsa (2nd)

-171I abandoned the five hindrances
+171I gave up the five hindrances

-And I picked up the Dhamma as a mirror,
+I took Dhamma as a mirror,

-For knowing and seeing myself.
+for knowing and seeing myself.

-172I checked over this body
+172I examined this body

-All of it, inside and out.
+all of it, inside and out.

 Internally and externally,

-My body looked vacant.
+my body looked hollow.

-Nandaka
+Nandaka (1st)

-173Though a fine thoroughbred stumbles
+173Though a fine thoroughbred may stumble

-It soon stands firm again;
+it soon stands firm again.

-It gains even more spirit,
+It gains even more urgency,

-And draws its load undeterred.
+and draws its load undeterred.

-A disciple of the Buddha!
+a disciple of the Buddha!

-You should remember me as a thoroughbred,
+Remember me as a thoroughbred,

-The Buddha’s rightful son.
+the Buddha’s rightful son.

 Bharata

-175Come Nandaka, let’s go
+175Come, Nandaka, let’s go

-To visit our preceptor.
+to visit our preceptor.

 We’ll roar the lion’s roar

-Before of the best of Buddhas.
+before of the best of Buddhas.

 176The sage gave us the going forth

-Out of compassion, so that we could realize
+out of compassion, so we could realize

-The ending of all fetters —
+the ending of all fetters —

-Now we have reached that goal.
+now we have reached that goal.

 Bhāradvāja